 clinopodia crossed wit fistulosa to produce a white cultivar, for example, 'Snow White'.

-Click ' View More' to see the full list of Monarda species and cultivars held in the National Collection
+Click ' View More' to download (in word) the full list of Monarda species and cultivars held in the National Collection

 How the Monarda collection is displayed